-Buckmire Slough Tidal Reconnection: Vancouver Lake, Washington
+Buckmire Slough Tidal Reconnection Vancouver Lake, Washington

-The removal of four in-stream barriers to restore full estuarine tidal processes and improve juvenile salmon access to the slough and wetland habitat.
-Installing two new bridges, we improved floodplain habitat and placed logs and other low-lying features to support native vegetation (e.g., sedges and wapato) and prevent juvenile fish from getting stranded.
-The design included fish-friendly features, ecological features to support native wapato, and large wood habitat structures.
-We used hydraulic modeling to assess water quality, fish passage conditions, and scour potential at the bridge sites.
+The removal of four in-stream barriers restores full estuarine tidal processes and improves juvenile salmon access to the slough and wetland habitat.
+Installing two new bridges led to an improved floodplain habitat while placed logs and other low-lying features support native vegetation (e.g., Sedges and Wapato) and prevent juvenile fish from getting stranded.
+The design includes fish-friendly features, ecological features to support native Wapato, and large wood habitat structures.
+In developing the design, the Otak team used hydraulic modeling to assess water quality, fish passage conditions, and scour potential at the bridge sites.